 - → if NO, then the restraint is per-se illegal.
-The plaintiff has proved Element 2 (unreasonable restraint) and can go on to Element 3 (effect on commerce). - → if PROBABLY NO, BUT ARGUABLE, then you may wish to engage in some quick-look or rule-of-reason-type analysis, looking at procompetitive and anticompetitive effects as the facts support. - → if YES, then you are headed to quick-look or rule-of-reason-type analysis, looking at procompetitive and anticompetitive effects as the facts support.
+The plaintiff has proved Element 2 (unreasonable restraint) and can go on to Element 3 (effect on commerce). - → if PROBABLY NO BUT ARGUABLE, then you may wish to engage in some quick-look or rule-of-reason-type analysis, looking at procompetitive and anticompetitive effects as the facts support.